alephium/docs/docs/dapps/build-dapp-from-scratch.md

 })
 ```

-A more complex test can be found in our [template](https://github.com/alephium/nextjs-template/blob/main/test/unit/token.test.ts) project.

 Without entering too much into details, TypeScript needs some configuration to run the test so just create a file called `tsconfig.json` in the root directory of your project and paste the following code:

 ```json